jaspector

 Inspection request line available 24/7

-Typical inspection sequence: Schedule inspections after permit issuance when each work stage is ready.
+Typical sequence: Schedule inspections after permit issuance when each work stage is ready.
 Do not cover work until the inspector has seen it.
 Final inspection occurs after work is complete and ready for occupancy per code and permit conditions.

-Do I need a building permit in unincorporated Solano County, CA?
+01 Do I need a building permit in unincorporated Solano County, CA?

 Most construction projects require a permit unless specifically exempted under the County's posted building permit exemption categories.

-How much does a building permit cost in unincorporated Solano County, CA?
+02 How much does a building permit cost in unincorporated Solano County, CA?

+Building permit fees in unincorporated Solano County, CA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fees vary by project type and include plan check, permit, inspections, and related permits..
 Plan check fee: Due at time of submittal..

-How do I apply for a building permit in unincorporated Solano County, CA?
+03 How do I apply for a building permit in unincorporated Solano County, CA?

-1. Confirm project scope and requirements with Building & Safety staff by phone or email if needed.
+To apply for a building permit in unincorporated Solano County, CA, follow these steps: 1.
+Confirm project scope and requirements with Building & Safety staff by phone or email if needed.
 2. Register online and submit the permit application and drawings electronically.
 3. Pay plan review fees when submitting for review.
 4. County staff review the application for code compliance and prepare the permit once approved.
 5. Pay permit issuance and final fees and receive the permit.
 6. Start construction and schedule required inspections.

-How long does it take to get a building permit in unincorporated Solano County, CA?
+04 How long does it take to get a building permit in unincorporated Solano County, CA?

-What work is exempt from building permits in unincorporated Solano County, CA?
+05 What work is exempt from building permits in unincorporated Solano County, CA?

-How do I schedule a building inspection in unincorporated Solano County, CA?
+06 How do I schedule a building inspection in unincorporated Solano County, CA?

-Inspections can be scheduled via: (707) 784-4750, ACA daily inspection schedule.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Solano County, CA via: (707) 784-4750, ACA daily inspection schedule.
 Calls before 3:00 PM usually schedule for the next business day; calls after 3:00 PM usually schedule two business days later..